zelan-eroz/unit-4/readme.md

 **Registration System**

-*Although the client did not specify an ecnrypted registration or log in system in the success criteria, it is important to discuss this step as a secure log in and registration system are good practices of a developer.*
+*Although the client did not specify an encrypted registration or log in system in the success criteria, it is important to discuss this step as a secure log in and registration system are good practices of a developer.*
 ```pycon
 @app.route('/signup', methods=['GET','POST'])
 def signup():